- College Calendaring and Communication Site, Directions

 The Enforcement of Deadlines

 When students inquire about the possibility of exiting from a course once the drop and withdrawal deadlines have passed, tell them their choices are to rally immediately or rally later, in both cases seeking assistance from the instructor as warranted.
-Instructors may extend the opportunity of an Incomplete, but only upon completion of the Request for Extension Form, (also available in 101 Monroe Hall).
+Instructors may extend the opportunity of an Incomplete, but only upon completion of the Request for Extension of Time Form, (also available in 101 Monroe Hall).
 The form must include a signature from the instructor, and then be returned to 101 Monroe Hall.
 Absent major and documented trauma or hardship, there is no exit from a course, all rumors about magical and mystical colored forms to the contrary.

 Missed Classes, Labs, Homework, etc.